topcoderinc/marathon-docker-template/README.md

 Your container must contain a train and test (a.k.a. inference) script having the following specification: train.sh <data-folder> should create any data files that your algorithm needs for running test.sh later.
 The supplied <data-folder> parameters point to a folder having training data in the same structure as is available for you during the coding phase.
 The allowed time limit for the train.sh script is 3 days.
 You may assume that the data folder path will be under /data.

 As its first step train.sh must delete the self-created models shipped with your submission.

 Some algorithms may not need any training at all.
 It is a valid option to leave train.sh empty, but the file must exist nevertheless.

-Training should be possible to do with working with only the contest\'s own training data and publicly available external data.
+Training should be possible to do with working with only the contest&apos;s own training data and publicly available external data.
 This means that this script should do all the preprocessing and training steps that are necessary to reproduce your complete training work flow.

 A sample call to your training script (single line):
 ```
  	./train.sh /data/training/